ZarhanMemon/local_resturant_app/README.md

 ---

-Thank you for exploring Vingo!
+Thank you for exploring Chindi!